+Skills and other attributes

-Examples of teaching, learning and assessment methods used:
+Intellectual/cognitive skills Examples of teaching, learning and

-- Module FDPP 2337 has been specifically designed to enable students to take a proactive approach to their professional development needs.
-The managerial techniques of appraisal etc studied in FDPP1228 complements this and allows students to assist in the development of others - As participants in a distance learning course students must take responsibility for their own learning from an early stage and appropriate support measures eg tutorial, helpline, study days, revision school etc recognise and react to this.
-Pensions is a narrow specialism and the course design reflects this in its early stages however the introduction of a range of management topics increasing to 83% of the content in Year 3 enables students to develop the wider learning skills essential both to this level of study and also to enable progression.
-This is complemented by a similar shift in emphasis in assessment with examination in the early period giving way to increasing use of assignments in the latter stages thus allowing students to and undertake critical analysis of
+assessment methods used:

+Evaluate the professional Module FDPP 2337 has been

+development needs of themselves specifically designed to enable

+and others students to take a proactive

+approach to their professional

+development needs.
+The managerial

+techniques of appraisal etc studied in

+FDPP1228 complements this and

+allows students to assist in the

+development of others

+Take personal responsibility for and • As participants in a distance learning

+expand the boundaries of their own course students must take

+learning (IOLP) responsibility for their own learning

+from an early stage and appropriate

+support measures e.g. tutorial,

+helpline, study days, revision school

+etc recognise and react to this.

+Pensions is a narrow specialism and

+the course design reflects this in its

+early stages however the

+introduction of a range of

+management topics increasing to 83% of the content in Year 3 enables

+students to develop the wider

+learning skills essential both to this

+level of study and also to enable

+progression.
+This is complemented

+by a similar shift in emphasis in

+assessment with examination in the

+early period giving way to increasing

+use of assignments in the latter

+stages thus allowing students to

+Stages thus anowing students to